Nantwich Castle: History

 On 22 June 1278, the castle was granted by Edward I to Randle de Merton, and then passed to Sir Randle Praers on 25 August of the same year.
 His grandson Thomas Praers alienated most of his lands, including the castle, to his neighbour John Gryffyn of Bartherton during his lifetime for the nominal rent of one rose annually.
-This act appears to have been contested as, on 16 May 1344, Edward, the Black Prince, Earl of Chester, wrote (spelling modernized):
+This act appears to have been contested as, on 16 May 1344, Edward the Black Prince, Earl of Chester, wrote (spelling modernized):

 Forasmuch as we have been given to understand that Thomas de Prayers of Bertonlegh in our County of Chester was a natural born fool and in his foolishness hath aliened and granted a part of his lands to the great damage of himself and ourselves wherefore we caused him to come before us to be examined and we caused him to be examined by the members of our council and others learned in the law, and upon such examination it was found that he is a man of sound memory and as such is sufficiently able to govern himself and his lands in a proper manner of which we are informed by those who have examinded into it.

 On Thomas Praers' death, the castle passed by the marriage of his daughter and heir, Elizabeth, to Sir Robert Fouleshurst, and subsequently remained in the Fouleshurst family.

-Though it is uncertain when the castle was abandoned, archaeologist Robina McNeil Sale suggested this likely took place in the late 14th or early 15th century.
+Though it is uncertain when the castle was abandoned, the archaeologist Robina McNeil Sale suggests this likely took place in the late 14th or early 15th century.
 The castle was last recorded in 1462, and had fallen into ruins by 1485.
 Stone from the castle is thought to have been reused in St Mary's Church, according to some sources for building the Kingsley Chapel (south transept); however, the chapel probably dates from around 1405.
 In 1550, the area was called Lamburcote or Lambercote, and was grazing land.
 By the early 19th century, when George Ormerod wrote his History, no trace of the castle remained above ground.
 Much of the area was levelled for use as a car park in the 1950s.